 - Viviscal (supplements for hair growth and thickening)

-Plus, Pathway Genomics offers a clinic grade DNA test specifically for skin information!
+Pathway Genomics offers a clinic-grade DNA test specifically for skin assessment!

-Did you like our Curology review?
+Did you find our Curology review helpful?
 You can read more reviews on our blog and check out our complete guide to the best DNA test kit and other home tests.